Hue-Jhan/Multi-Weather-Api/README.md

 # ⛅ Multi Weather Api
-Rest Api made using Spring boot framework that compares multiple Weather APIs/scrapers to deliver the best possible forecast for a given location, and shows daily/hourly data from each API.
+Rest Api made using Spring boot framework that compares multiple Weather APIs/scrapers to deliver the best possible forecast for a given location, it also shows daily/hourly data from each API and saves the requests along with the IP who made it in a file and in a PostgreSql db.

 In the image below is an example of a simple request for the weather forecast of Rome for the next few days.